CodeWithKyrian/transformers-php/docs/utils/image.md

 ## Setting the image driver

 The image driver can be set using the `setImageDriver()` method in the `Transformers` class.
-The default driver is IMAGICK, but you can change it to GD or VIPS based on your requirements.
+There is no default driver, so if you're performing any image related tasks, you must set an image driver.

 ```php
 use Codewithkyrian\Transformers\Transformers;